deividhf/stocks/README.md

 # stocks

 Demo Application written in Go and using Gin framework.
+Tests are writeen with Testify, Ginkgo and Gomega.